JamesRenn-ie/memoryMangementSim/README.md

 # memoryMangementSim
-A simulator for basic memory mangement methods, to see which one is most efficient.
+A simple command line simulator for basic memory mangement methods, to see which one is most efficient.
 Coded in object orientated python.
+This was created to practice my understanding of these methods for the Computer systems B course at University Of Bristol.

 running the file by deafult will run with parameters: